Singapore Swimming Pools: 5 'Dirty' Facts About Public Pools!

 Before they enter the water, wash children using soap and water, especially their bottoms.
 Also wash kids after they use the toilet, or after their diapers are changed.

-Showering before entering the pool is also important to remove organic matter such as hair wax, cosmetic make-up and body oil.
+Showering before entering the pool is also important to remove organic matters such as hair wax, cosmetic make-up and body oil.

 - Try not to swallow pool water

 - Protect others.
 Don’t swim if you are sick or have diarrhoea

 - Check children.
 Take children on frequent bathroom breaks and check their diapers often.
 And be sure to change diapers in the bathroom and never by the pool.